-Expected to grow by nearly $100 billion over the next five years, the SaaS (software as a service) industry is firmly making its presence felt in markets across the world.
-With the shifts towards remote working caused by the Covid pandemic, more and more businesses are looking for innovative, cost-effective solutions to improve their efficiencies and stay one step ahead of the competition.
+Expected to grow by nearly $100 billion over the next four years, the SaaS (software as a service) industry is firmly making its presence felt in markets across the world.
+With unexpected situations happening worldwide, more businesses are looking for innovative solutions to improve their efficiencies and stay one step ahead of the competition.

 For these reasons, SaaS conferences deserve a lot of attention right now.
 In such a niche—and still relatively new —industry, any opportunity that tech professionals have to further their learning could have vital importance to a company’s future.